 Co-Director; Lesley University Institute for English Language Programs Beyond Borders

-- Co-Facilitator, Teaching for neurodiversity: Building inclusive teaching and learning classrooms, Lesley University/Authentic Caribbean Foundation
+- Co-Facilitator, Teaching for neurodiversity: Building inclusive teaching and learning classrooms, Summer 2021, 2022

-- Country Partners: St. Lucia, Saint Vincent and the Grenadines, Grenada, Jamaica, St. Kitts and Nevis
+- Country Partners: St. Lucia, Saint Vincent and the Grenadines, Grenada, Jamaica, St. Kitts and Nevis, Bahamas

 - Co-Instructor, Integrated English Skills for Academic Purposes, Lesley University/ Institute of Science, Technology and Advanced Studies of Haiti, Summer 2019 (course co-developed by Dr. Vital)